jcgonzalez25/MatrixRainBash/README.md

-# 🌌 MatrixTerminal: Digital Rain in Your Bash 🌌
+# 🌌 MatrixRainBash: Digital Rain in Your Bash 🌌

 ## Overview
 👁️ **MatrixTerminal**: Dive into the cyber world with this enthralling Matrix-style animation crafted for your terminal.
 Utilizing the simplicity and power of BASH, this script brings the iconic Matrix digital rain to life.
 It's a perfect blend of nostalgia and tech, powered by `tput` and `printf` commands.